History of the American Shorthair

-They had one job to do once they disembarked: Rid homes, farms, and businesses of mice and other small vermin.
-There’s no doubt that they came over on the Mayflower, and it’s likely that earlier settlers, such as those at Jamestown, also brought cats with them to the New World.
+They had one job to do once they disembarked, to rid their homes, farms, and businesses of mice and other small vermin.
+There’s documentation in the history books that they came over on the Mayflower with the Pilgrims, and it’s likely that earlier settlers, such as those at Jamestown, also brought cats with them to the New World.

-They are now the eighth most popular breed registered by the Cat Fanciers Association.
+They are now the fifth most popular breed registered by the Cat Fanciers Association.
 It’s clear that domestic cats first set paw in North America when the Europeans did, since North and South America have no indigenous species from which domestic cats could have developed.
 Since it was a common practice to keep cats aboard ships to deal with the ravaging rodents, cats may have been aboard the Niña, Pinta, and Santa Maria when Columbus sailed in 1492.

-At any rate, regardless of when they arrived and with whom, cats were working members of society rather than pampered pets, serving as perfect mouse traps in the barns and fields of colonial America.
+Regardless of the history of the American Shorthair when they arrived and with whom, cats were working members of society rather than pampered pets, serving as perfect mouse traps in the barns and fields of colonial America.
 At this point, function was far more important than form, and folks paid little attention to the color, pattern, and body style of their mousers.

 As a result, the Domestic Shorthair body type began to change, becoming more Persian in style.
 Since Persians were (and still are) a very popular breed, these hybrids did well in the show halls.

 As time passed, however, familiarity bred contempt for the breed.
 Fanciers became more interested in imported breeds such as the Persian, Siamese, and Angora than in the familiar Domestic Shorthair who had warmed their laps and served them faithfully for so many years.

 At first, it was slow going and the breed received little respect from other cat fanciers.
 In the early days, not only did Domestic Shorthairs not win in the show ring against the exotic imports, but often cages were not even provided for the breed and no trophies or rosettes were presented to the Domestic classes.
 It wasn’t until the early 1940s that the breed began—slowly and with difficulty—to gain some recognition.

-Today, plenty of fanciers pledge allegiance to this all-American breed, and you’ll see the ASH competing beside the finest Persians and Siamese and winning their share of awards.
+Today, plenty of fanciers' pledge allegiance to this all-American breed, and you’ll see the ASH competing beside the finest Persians and Siamese and winning their share of awards.
 According to CFA’s breed registration totals, the American Shorthair is North America’s fourth most popular shorthair, and seventh most popular overall.